Blazemeter/jmeter-debugger/README.md

 ## Usage

  - Find it under "Run" item of main menu.
+Consider saving your JMX before starting debugger.
  - Choose the thread group to debug from combo-box.
  - Press "Start" to start debugging, "Stop" to abort it.
  - Use "Step Over" or "Continue/Pause" to perform debugging.